jofisch5/speak-text/README.md

 ## Installation

-In the Firefox address bar type "about:debugging".
-Then click on "This Firefox" and "Load Temporary Addon ...".
+In the Firefox address bar type `about:debugging`.
+Then click on `This Firefox` and `Load Temporary Addon ...`.
-Browse to the "speak-text" folder and select the `manifest.json` file.
+Browse to the `speak-text` folder and select the `manifest.json` file.

 ## Usage

 Select some text and right click.
-In the context menu select the "Speak Text" entry.
+In the context menu select the `Speak Text` entry.